Auburn University Consortiums

 Auburn joined the Medical Technology Enterprise Consortium (MTEC) in 2021.
 MTEC is a 501(c)(3) biomedical technology consortium collaborating under an Other Transaction Agreement (OTA) with the U.S. Army Medical Research and Development Command (USAMRDC) that serves those who serve our nation.
 In partnership with the Department of Defense and private support, MTEC is working to prevent injuries and accelerate the development of revolutionary medical solutions that will enhance wound healing, and return the wounded to fully functioning lives.
 Ultimately, all citizens will benefit from these technologies and health care solutions.
 They list their active solicitations on their website, but only members can apply.
 You can join their mailing list to receive notifications of active solicitations and their monthly informational webinars.

-Please keep in mind that you will need to contact Dr. Troy Brady (email@example.com) in The Office of Innovation Advancement and Commercialization (IAC) early in your proposal writing process in order to ensure that Auburn's intellectual property rights are protected.
+Please keep in mind that you will need to contact Dr. Troy Brady (firstname.lastname@example.org) at the Intellectual Property Exchange (IPX) early in your proposal writing process in order to ensure that Auburn's intellectual property rights are protected.